doriansmiley/typescript-starter/README.md

 # Simple CLI for Starting TypeScript Projects
 This CLI will generate a boilerplate project with eslint, husky, prettier, and .github.
 Doc generation support is included with `typedoc`.
-Webpack is setup by default with UMD module support to enable testing in Karma + Jasmine.
-Browserfy is installed, so it if you prefer to import modules you can.
+Webpack is setup by default with UMD module support Outputting a UMD modules allows you to consume the module in the following ways:
+- ES2015 module import
+- CommonJS module require
+- AMD module require
+- Imported in your `karm.config`

 There are a few other goodies such as a change log.

 # Getting Started With Schematics